 When a key customer dramatically increased their order volume, this manufacturer faced a decision: buy new machines, or find a way to increase the throughput using their existing assets.

 Working with Tulip, this manufacturer opted to pursue an analog machine monitoring program.
 Using IoT enabled sensors to monitor RPM and other key machine parameters, this manufacturer improved their understanding of production processes enough to identify bottlenecks and better balance their lines.
-The information is communicated to databases via an IoT gateway, where it’s converted into a visual production dashboard to help everyone on the shopfloor understand production in real time.
+The information is communicated to databases via an IoT gateway, where it’s converted into a visual production dashboard to help everyone on the shopfloor understand production in real-time.

 By connecting this machine data to human performance data, they were able to view their operations from a holistic perspective, identifying areas for improvement, and understanding exactly how WiP flowed through their lines.

 In the end, this manufacturer increased the number of units produced by 15%.
 They’ve met their ambitious goals for expanded production while reducing the cost of goods sold.
-By bringing a brownfield facility online, they were able to improve uptime and visibility in a way that made a real impact to the business.
+By bringing a brownfield facility online, they were able to improve uptime and visibility in a way that made a real impact on the business.

 Curious how Tulip can help bring your brownfield factory online?
 Get in touch for a free demo today.